Placidia: Empress

-With Anthemius dead, Olybrius became the sole Western Roman Emperor by default.
-Placidia became his Empress without actually leaving Constantinople, remaining there with their daughter.
-On 18 August, 472, Ricimer died of a "malignant fever".
-Paul the Deacon reports that Olybrius next appointed Gundobad as his Patrician.

-On 22 October or 2 November, 472, Olybrius himself died.
-John of Antioch attributes his death to dropsy.
-Cassiodorus and Magnus Felix Ennodius report the death without noting a cause.
+In 472, the Western Roman Emperor Anthemius was involved in a civil war with his magister militum and son-in-law Ricimer.
+According to John Malalas, Leo decided to intervene and send Olybrius to quell the hostilities.
+Warned that Leo was planning to betray him, Olybrius instead entered an alliance with Ricimer, opening a civil war which ended in the death of Anthemius and Olybrius' accession as Western Emperor.
+Placidia became Western Empress without actually visiting the west, remaining in Constantinople with their daughter.
+On 22 October or 2 November of the same year, Olybrius himself died.
+John of Antioch attributes his death to dropsy, while Cassiodorus and Magnus Felix Ennodius report the death without noting a cause.
 All report on how brief the reign was.

-In 478, Malchus reported that "ambassadors came to Byzantium from Carthage, under the leadership of Alexander, the guardian of Olybrius' wife [sc.
+Malchus reports that, in 478, "ambassadors came to Byzantium from Carthage, under the leadership of Alexander, the guardian of Olybrius' wife [sc.
 Placidia].
 He formerly had been sent there by Zeno with the agreement of Placidia herself.
 The ambassadors said that Huneric had honestly set himself up as a friend of the emperor, and so loved all things Roman that he renounced everything that he had formerly claimed from the public revenues and also the other moneys that Leo had earlier seized from his wife [sc.
 Eudocia]...
 He gave thanks that the emperor had honored the wife of Olybrius..."
 Placidia is last mentioned c.
 484.

 Placidia was probably the last Western Roman Empress whose name is still known.
 Glycerius and Romulus Augustus are not known to have been married.
 Julius Nepos had married a niece of Verina and Leo I, whose name is not mentioned in surviving records.